Playstation 2 Programming

 11 years ago I playing around with PS2DEV writing Playstation 2 programs in C. Recently I added to naken_asm the full Playstation 2 Emotion Engine MIPS R5900 and vector unit instruction sets.
 I've been writing some sample programs in assembly and dropping them in the git repo in the /samples/playstation2/ directory.
 I figured I'd document what I'm doing incase I need to look at it later or maybe it could help others learn Playstation 2 programming.
 I've also added some macros and definitions to naken_asm that might make life easier.
 I left all the old PS2DEV programs at the bottom of this page.

 Below is rotation.asm from the samples directory running.
-The rotations and 3D projections are done with vector unit 1.
+The rotations and 3D projections are done with the VU1 vector unit.
 Further down on this page is an explanation on how I got this working.

 Most of the information I used for learning to write these sample programs came from http://lukasz.dk/.
 Lukasz has links to serval old Playstation 2 demos including Duke's 3stars.asm demo.
 I used code from the 3stars.asm demo to figure out how to get the Playstation 2 video initialization working.

 There are also several PDFs that are also important which can be found at http://hwdocs.webs.com/ps2.
 These PDFs document the R5900 instruction set, the vector units instruction set, DMA, and Graphic Synthesizer (GS) modules.
 Sony released these PDF's with the Playstation 2 Linux kit (which I got with my PS2).